Aihara Kanagawa, Japan Travel Guide

 Aihara Station vicinity provides an insight into daily life.
 The main "attractions" are the natural landscapes of Midori Ward and the surrounding areas, including hills, forests, and rivers.

 Most natural attractions, like lakes, rivers, plus public parks, are free to access and open year-round.
-Facilities like boat rentals or fishing areas at Lake Sagami or Lake Tsukui have specific operating hours and fees.
+Amenities such as boat rentals or fishing areas at Lake Sagami or Lake Tsukui have specific operating hours and fees.

 Guided options are infrequent for Aihara or its immediate surroundings.